Nayega Manganese Project

 - No accommodation is planned with employees being paid a suitable housing allowance as part of their remuneration.

 The environmental and social study was submitted to the Ministry of Environment earlier in 2014 and was granted in October 2014.
-With the Environmental Permit secured Keras is continuing to focus on finalising securing the Exploitation Permit.
+With the Environmental Permit secured, Keras is continuing to focus on finalising securing the Exploitation Permit and is engaged in constructive discussions with the Ministry of Mines and other regulatory bodies in Togo on how to progress the Nayega project into a profitable mine.
+The approval for the large-scale metallurgical bulk sample is a significant step forward in these discussions, marking a milestone development in the progression towards regulatory approval for commercial production.